hyperjump-io/json-schema/README.md

 * **validate**: (schema: SDoc, instance: any, outputFormat: OutputFormat = FLAG) => OutputUnit

     Validate an instance against a schema.
 The function is curried to allow compiling the schema once and applying it to multiple instances.
-See
-* **setMetaOutputFormat**: (outputFormat: OutputFormat) => undefined
+* **setMetaOutputFormat**: (outputFormat: OutputFormat = DETAILED) => undefined

-    Validate an instance against a schema.
-The function is curried to allow compiling the schema once and applying it to multiple instances.
+    Set the output format for meta-validation.
+Meta-validation output is only returned if meta-validation results in an error.
 * **setShouldMetaValidate**: (isEnabled: boolean) => undefined

     Enable or disable meta-validation.